 6:19 p.m.
-ET: The White House recently released this photo with the caption:
+ET: The White House recently released this photo:

 The president reacts as John Brennan briefs him on the details of the shootings at Sandy Hook Elementary School in Newtown, Conn., Dec.
 14, 2012.
 Obama later said during a TV interview that this was the worst day of his presidency.

 4:57 p.m.
 ET: It's official.
 President Obama won the election.

 ABC's Political Unit chief Amy Walter reports: Earlier today, a joint session of Congress counted the Electoral Votes and confirmed President Obama's November 6 th Electoral College margin of 332 to Mitt Romney's 206.
 This means that there were no rogue or "faithless" electors who went against the results of their states' vote.

 3:35 p.m.
 ET: The Internet was abuzz yesterday over this newly released Princess Diana photo marked "Not To Be Published":

 ABC's Nick Schifrin reports: The mystery of the young man sitting beside the late Diana Spencer in a photo apparently prohibited from being published has been solved.

 1:58 p.m.
 ET: Can a trillion dollar coin save the economy?